Trial as an adult: Understanding rights

 It has been found that juveniles' understanding and appreciation of their Miranda Rights is significantly impaired among those adolescents aged 11–15, with age and IQ being the best predictors of Miranda comprehension.
 Many adolescent defendants find that Miranda vocabulary and reading levels exceed their understanding, and when studying specific components of Miranda Rights, there are several ideas that juveniles find difficult to recognize.
 For example, 44% of juveniles think that waiting for the police to ask questions is the same as the right to remain silent and 61% of juveniles believe that one must talk in court.
 These beliefs show a lack of juveniles' understanding of one's right against self-incrimination.
 Further, 39% of juveniles think that if one pleads guilty, one still has the ability to try to prove his innocence.
 Defendants aged 15 and younger are also more likely than older defendants to waive the right to an attorney and to confess during police interrogations.
-Last, juveniles often misunderstand that they have the right to an attorney before and during a police interrogation, and erroneously believe that attorneys only serve innocent defendants.
+Lastly, juveniles often misunderstand that they have the right to an attorney before and during a police interrogation, and erroneously believe that attorneys only serve innocent defendants.